chrisroselli/production-team-resources/docs/code-guidelines.md

     }
 ```

-## JS Guidelines
+### JS Guidelines

-We have a whole section dedicated to +Javascript
+We have a whole section dedicated to Javascript
 ```js
     <script>
     //Always comment your JS because it might end up in strange places
     </script>
 ```

-## Helper Classes
+### Helper Classes

-All of our sites come with these helper classes.
+All of our sites come with these helper classes

 ```css
     .left {